usdot-jpo-ode/wzdx/create-feed/README.md

 5. The features array represents a list of one or more road events.
 Each object in this array has three properties: type, properties, and geometry.
 Type will always be feature.
 Properties will provide all details of the road event except for geometry and geometry type, which are specified by the geometry property.

+6. A mobile work zone should consider the update frequency of the WZDx data feed found in the metadata datafeed_frequency_update field.
+A mobile work zone should define the start and end of the work zone to be based on the approximate distance covered in the time between elapsed feed update cycles.

+7. A cascading multilane closure should consider the speed of vehicles traveling through the work zone.
+If the distance between lane closure would not allow for a significant period of travel in a to be closed lane, then the lane should be considered closed to avoid traffic delays and potential crashes.

+8. A detour should consist of a LineString containing the full detour route around the work zone’s other road events.

+9. A WZDx data feed may contain user defined features in addition to optional and required features in the WZDx specification.
+They are still required to be in adherence with the GeoJSON specification to maintain compatibility for data consumers.

 ## Data Validation Tools
 ### Version 2.0
 Version 2 validation tools are being built.
 Documentation will be posted here when it is available.